 There are basically two main types of rotary screw compressors.
 An oil-free screw compressor is mostly used for sensitive processes where the compressed air needs to meet a specific quality standard.

 However, oil-injected screw compressors are far more common.
 They use oil to keep the moving parts lubricated, minimising wear and tear, while also helping to keep operating temperatures low and reduce the noise made by the air compressor.
 They are slightly more complex, with different circuits for the air and the lubricating oil.

 A rotary screw compressor draws air in.
 The air first travels through a filter, then through an open inlet valve into the compressor element.
 This inlet valve is effectively a one-way valve.
 When the compressor is turned off, the valve closes, stopping air and oil from heading into the filter.

 The air is compressed in the compressor element as described above.

 In an oil-free screw compressor, the compressed air is effectively able to be moved from the compressor to the outlet.
 But, for an oil-injected screw compressor, oil inevitably ends up mixed in with the compressed air.
 Since it needs to be removed, the compressed air is passed from the compressor element into an air receiver/oil separator via a check valve.
 This check valve stops the air and oil from travelling backwards when the compressor is turned off.

-During loaded operation, a minimum pressure valve keeps the pressure in the separator tank above a minimum value, required for lubrication.
-An integrated check valve prevents the compressed air downstream the valve from being vented into the atmosphere during unloaded operation.
-When the compressor is stopped, the check valve and inlet valve close, preventing compressed air (and oil) to be vented into the air filter.
+When the rotary screw compressor is operating, a minimum pressure valve keeps the pressure in the separator tank above a minimum value.
+This is required for lubrication.
+Further downstream, another valve stops compressed air from being vented into the atmosphere when the compressor is turned off.